kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 $$\bar{h_m} = \frac{170 + 165 + 172 + 176 + 174 + 175 + 166 + 172}{8} = 171.25$$

-As can be seen from the example above, we couldn't get the reel average value when we used only a sample from our population, however, we get pretty close.
+As can be seen from the example above, we couldn't get the real average value when we used only a sample from our population, however, we get pretty close.
 It is up to you to decide how many samples you are going to use, however, keep in mind that the more samples you use, the less error you will have.